-Rossetti adds a twist to the story in the poem, giving Andromeda an incessant desire to view Medusa’s head.
+Rossetti adds a twist to the story, giving Andromeda an incessant desire to view Medusa’s head.
 He imbued her with a hunger, a need.
-She ‘hanker’d each day to see the Gorgon’s head”.
+She ‘hanker’d each day to see the Gorgon’s head’.
 In his drawing, we can see Perseus allowing her to see it in the reflection of the water below.

 In the second passage, Rossetti seems to be warning us not to pursue forbidden things.
 ‘Let not thine eyes know any forbidden thing itself.’
 Yet Andromeda does not see the thing itself, merely a shadowy reflection.
 And Rossetti’s letter to Matthews tells us that he intended the head to be shadowy.
 It’s as if he is saying, let’s not look at forbidden things directly.
 Let’s explore them safely through smoke and mirrors.
 A shadow or a reflection can never be the thing itself.
 Shadows and reflections cannot harm us.

 Let not thine eyes know/Any forbidden thing itself, although/It once should save as well as kill/